caicre/caicre.github.io/_pages/about.md

 **Research Interest**: Differential Privacy, Synthetic Data Generation, Private Data Analysis

-I'm Kuntai Cai, a PhD student at National University of Singapore (NUS).
-I received my bachelor's degree in computer science and technology from Tsinghua University in 2019.
-Since then, I have been studying differential privacy and data synthesis under the guidance of Prof. Xiaokui Xiao at NUS.
+I am Kuntai Cai, a PhD candidate at National University of Singapore (NUS), specializing in differential privacy and data synthesis under Prof. Xiaokui Xiao's mentorship.
+My academic journey began at Tsinghua University where I graduated with a Bachelor's degree in Computer Science and Technology in 2019 before joining NUS.

-In June 2021, in collaboration with my supervisor and partners, I won [1st Place](https://drivendata.co/blog/differential-privacy-winners-sprint3/) in the NIST Differential Privacy Temporal Map Challenge.
-The solution was a slightly modified version of our previous work, [PrivMRF](https://dl.acm.org/doi/abs/10.14778/3476249.3476272).
-We have open-sourced [the code](https://github.com/caicre/PrivMRF) of PrivMRF, hoping it may serve as a basic building block for privacy protection.
-Later, in August 2021, I received the Research Achievement Award from the School of Computing, NUS.
+In June 2021, I won [1st Place](https://drivendata.co/blog/differential-privacy-winners-sprint3/) in the NIST Differential Privacy Temporal Map Challenge, alongside my supervisor and collaborators.
+Our winning solution was a nuanced adaptation of our prior work, [PrivMRF](https://dl.acm.org/doi/abs/10.14778/3476249.3476272).
+We have open-sourced [the code](https://github.com/caicre/PrivMRF) of PrivMRF, hoping it to become a basic building block in privacy protection.
+Subsequently, in August 2021, I was honored with the Research Achievement Award from the School of Computing, NUS.
+In SIGMOD2023, my collaborators and I published the first solution for synthesizing relational data with foreign keys under differential privacy.

+I'm still committed to pushing the boundaries of differential privacy and data synthesis.
+The prospect of making further significant contributions to the safeguarding of privacy fills me with a profound sense of anticipation and enthusiasm.